Last update 13/11/2023

 “It is the most delightful thing that ever happens to me, when I hear something coming out of my guitar and out of my mouth that wasn’t there before.”
 James Taylor

 A high-quality microfiber cleaning cloth is one of the most useful – and inexpensive – guitar accessories any guitar player should have.
 It’s important to note that just any fabric may not serve the proper purpose.
 Sure, a regular towel is better than nothing.
 However, be aware it may leave tiny scratches and swirls in the finish (similar to those found on your car after taking it through an automatic car wash).

 And we can’t have that, now, can we?

 Could you clean it up?

-There are many cleaning solutions, and products on the market specifically made for guitar finishes.
+Many cleaning solutions and products are on the market specifically made for guitar finishes.
 Using other kinds of harsh chemicals or cleaners may do irreversible damage.
-So it’s always best to use the right tool for the job.
+So, using the right tool for the job is always best.
 These types of cleaners will help to break up dirt and grime mildly.
-You will find the best results when using them with (surprise!) a clean and fresh microfiber cloth or towel.

 Polish it out

 Cleaners use chemicals to help lift grime off, making it easier to wipe off.
 Polishing your guitar’s finish is a bit more aggressive as the polish compound itself will have a very light abrasive effect.
-This will not only get the dirt off, but it will also help take out minor imperfections (like swirls and scratches).
+This will not only remove the dirt but also help remove minor imperfections (like swirls and scratches).
 It will bring back a shine that may be difficult to achieve with just a cleaner alone.